uccser/cs-field-guide/text/chapters/en-data-representation.md

 Louis Braille's system is an early example of a "binary" representation of data --- there are only two symbols (raised and flat), and yet combinations of them can be used to represent reference books and works of literature.
 Each character in braille is represented with a cell of 6 dots.
 Each dot can either be raised or not raised.
 Different numbers and letters can be made by using different patterns of raised and not raised dots.

-{image dr-braille_alphabet.jpg alt="The braille alphabet"}
+{image filename="braille-alphabet-diagram.jpg" alt="The braille alphabet"}

 Let's work out how many different patterns can be made using the 6 dots in a Braille character.
 When working through the material in this section, a good way to draw braille on paper without having to actually make raised dots is to draw a rectangle with 6 small circles in it, and to colour in the circles that are raised, and not colour in the ones that aren’t raised.

 If braille used only 2 dots, there would be 4 patterns.

-{image dr-two-dot-combinations.png alt="Combinations of two dots"}

 And with 3 dots there would be 8 patterns

-{image dr-three-dot-combinations.png alt="Combinations of three dots"}
+{image filename="two-and-three-dot-combinations-diagram.png" alt="Combinations of both two and three dots"}

 {comment}